 We collaborate with our partners to create well-defined roles for our students that harness their skills and ensure they make meaningful contributions to community service projects.
 Students select programs based on personal interests and skill sets, maximising both their experience and the success of our service initiatives.

 Our students assist our local partners during their programs and work collaboratively to achieve project goals.
 Students and communities use the unique skills they bring and learn from and about each other.
-When students return from their programs, they can continue supporting the community they visited or other Rustic partner communities through the Rustic Pathways Foundation as Rustic Life Ambassadors.
+When students return from their programs, they can continue supporting the community they visited or other Rustic partner communities through the Rustic Pathways Foundation as through our Rustic Life Program.

 Country Teams and Community Impact Managers conduct regular evaluations with project partners and beneficiaries, evaluate both the process and impact of our ongoing initiatives, and consistently use feedback to improve project design and implementation.
 The results of our community service projects and their contributions to the Sustainable Development Goals are published in our annual Impact Report.